transcriptaze/vpd/README.md

 ### Getting Started

-1. Open the web application in your browser.
+1. Open the VPD [web application](https://vpd.pages.dev) in your browser.
-2. Follow the _Getting started_ instructions in the [User Guide](GUIDE.md).
+2. Follow the [_Getting started_](GUIDE.md#getting-started) instructions in the _User Guide_ to create a basic panel.
 3. Export the SVG files:
    ```
-   export module SVG
+   export module svg
    ```
    ```
-   export module SVG dark
+   export module svg dark
    ```
 4. Copy the SVG files to the plugin `res` folder.
 5. Generate a module using the [VCV helper script](https://vcvrack.com/manual/Panel):